Articulation Points (or Cut Vertices) in a Graph

 For a disconnected undirected graph, an articulation point is a vertex removing which increases number of connected components.

 Following are some example graphs with articulation points encircled with red color.

-Time complexity of above method is O(V*(V+E)) for a graph represented using adjacency list.
-Can we do better?
+Time Complexity: O(V*(V+E)) for a graph represented using adjacency list.

 Following figure shows same points as above with one additional point that a leaf in DFS Tree can never be an articulation point.

 We do DFS traversal of given graph with additional code to find out Articulation Points (APs).
 In DFS traversal, we maintain a parent array where parent[u] stores parent of vertex u.
 Among the above mentioned two cases, the first case is simple to detect.
 For every vertex, count children.
 If currently visited vertex u is root (parent[u] is NIL) and has more than two children, print it.